moskalyk/whl/README.md

 ''

 Q: what is wetbrain?
-An emobodied space for crafts to write story telling, as someone that orients there clock times, in key spiritualy networked time patterns scribed by Oracles like those that study with kairos & chronus.
+An emobodied space for crafts to write story telling, as someone that orients their clock times, in key spiritualy networked time patterns scribed by Oracles like those that study with kairos & chronos.